 - Friends and family can be more forgiving.
 That’s not necessarily a good thing, because you need to run a tight ship.
 But it’s all too easy to be slack when your business partner is a friend or family.

 - It’s amazing how powerful money can be.
-Profit, or the lack there of, can cut through kinship like knife will cut through hot butter.
+Profit, or the lack thereof, can cut through kinship like a knife will cut through hot butter.
 Remember, you don’t stand to lose a business partner; you stand to lose a business and someone you care about.

 - Not only are you going to be working with this person but you’re also going to be socializing with this person or perhaps even living with this person.
 Can you really be around someone for so long in a working environment and a social environment?
 It could start to feel like you’re at work all the time.

 - Your relationship with your friend/family will transform into a combination of business and friendship.
 So if there’s tension in the office, they’ll also be tension outside of the office.

 - The focus of the relationship can start to lean towards business, success, and financial profit, so soon your entire relationship will be about work and then the fundamental factor that made the business partnership possible in the first place will be lost.